Skip to main content

 Option 2: Per-job

-If you want the agent on for some jobs but not others, leave the operator default and add two sparkConf keys to the QuantonSparkApplication:
+If you want the agent on for some jobs but not others, leave the operator default off and add one Spark config to your QuantonSparkApplication:

 spec: